 Comparing binary numbers is one of the most frequently performed operations inside a computer.

-So, just as it is necessary for a computer, we also need to learn to do it “by hand.”
-Fortunately, comparing two binary numbers is super easy (even more so than in decimal).
+So, just as it is necessary for a computer, we must also learn to do it “by hand”.
+Fortunately, comparing two binary numbers is very easy (even easier than in decimal).

 - We compare bit by bit